uberscott/astrobattle-book/src/3-everything_goes_back_to_hell/4-warbots_mobilize.md

 little monster but in the spirit of all the fun the Zell were trying to have Less
 decided the party shouldn't just end.

-"What do we do with the boss? " asked Rodgie....
+"What do we do with the boss? " asked Bodgie....
 Lester gave a knowing look
 and suggested "Drop kick him to the nearest moon"

-Rodgie, now activated and deputized, put on a protective glove, easily chased
+Bodgie, now activated and deputized, put on a protective glove, easily chased
 down and captured their rival and then gave him a rather excellent drop kick.

 “Ack\!
 Ack\!
 Ack\!
 Ack\!”
 SPLAT\!